kotajacob/calendar/README.md

 widget(s) with the selected day's note.
 You can configure a path to store these notes and press `enter` to open them in your favorite editor.

+Holidays and keywords can be configured to show certain days in different colors.
+See `man 5 calendar-config` for more details.

 ## Build and Install
 A Makefile is provided for easy installation.
 You can use it to tweak the install path and compiler flags.
 If you know of a distrobution package get in